riccardik/ros2sofarfoxy/README.md

 ### The state machine
 The state machine is a very simple implementation, it allow for two possible states:
 - `0` : the mobile robot is still moving towards the goal.
 The state machine will communicate to Ros1 the relative position of the coke can with respect to the Baxter robot.
 - `1` : the mobile robot is arrived to the goal.
-The state machine will communicate to the Baxter robot in Ros1 to reach the last received position of the Coke can.
+When the transition from `0` to `1` happens, the state machine will communicate to the Baxter robot in Ros1 to reach the last received position of the Coke can.

 ### Publish on the position topic:
 In this topic the position of coke can with respect to the mobile robot will be published: